vimpostor/quickcurver/doc/NETWORK.md

 and adds players to the local running game on demand by its own.

 A client requests a connection simply by sending a TCP connection request to the server.
-If the server accepts the connection, this is already proof for the client that it was able to join the game and got a free place.
+If the server accepts the connection, the client must send a Ping packet via UDP to the server.
+The server replies with a Pong packet and only then the player has successfully joined the game.

 Any party may at any time close the TCP socket, which closes the session for the client.